-US consumer confidence wanes as summer draws to a close
+US consumer confidence wanes with prices still high and signs of a cooling job market

-American are feeling less confident financially as summer comes to a close as high prices and interest rates weigh on their willingness to spend.
+Americans are feeling less confident financially as summer comes to a close and high prices and interest rates weigh on their willingness to spend.

+There were also signs Tuesday of cooling in what has been a very resilient U.S. jobs market.

 The Conference Board, a business research group, said its consumer confidence index tumbled to 106.1 in August from a revised 114 in July.
 Analysts were expecting a reading of 116.